-Electric Throws And Mattress Pads Allow You To Turn The Temperature Down
+Electric Throws and Mattress Pads Let You to Turn Down the Temperature

-Electric blankets can help you cut the cost of heating your home by allowing you to lower the temperature on the thermostat during the daytime and also at night.
+Electric blankets can help you cut the cost of heating your home by allowing you to lower the temperature on the thermostat during all times of day and night.
 Let's say you normally keep your house around 72 degrees Fahrenheit in winter.
 If you lower that down to 68 degrees Fahrenheit or less you can use an electric blanket to keep comfy in the living room while watching TV or you can use an electric blanket or mattress pad on your bed to lower the thermostat down a little lower while you're sleeping.

-How Am I Able To Save Money With An Electric Blanket Or Mattress Pad?
+How Can I Save Money With an Electric Blanket or Mattress Pad?

 If you have or purchase an electric throw or get a heated mattress pad for your bed you can easily recoup the initial purchase price and have it pay for itself in one heating season.
 If you have a programmable thermostat in your home, set it to reduce the set point (the point that the thermostat will engage your furnace or heat pump or whatever type of heating you use) by 5 to 10 degrees Fahrenheit while you're sleeping and to resume your preferred temperature during the daytime around the time you will wake up.
 An electric blanket or throw or even better, an electric mattress pad can help you sleep cozily under the sheets and do it for less than heating the whole house throughout the night.